 Are you wondering: is WPForms worth it?
 If you’re trying to decide whether to buy a form builder plugin, it can be difficult to get all the information you need in one place.

-In this article, we’ll look in-depth at all of the features in WPForms and walk through the reasons to upgrade.
+In this WPForms review, we’ll look in-depth at all of the features in WPForms and walk through the reasons to upgrade.
 By the end, you’ll be able to easily decide whether the paid version of WPForms is worth it.

-WPForms is the best form builder plugin for WordPress.
-It lets you build responsive forms quickly and easily using a drag and drop interface.
+WPForms Lite lets you build different types of WordPress forms quickly and easily using a drag-and-drop interface.

 - Make unlimited forms without writing any code